 Bozo was not from France.
 He was English.
 Originally from London, Bozo had served in the war, in India and France.
 After the war, he got himself a painting job in Paris and fell in love with a French girl called Marion.
-Marion was twenty-five, short, had brown hair, and rode a bicycle, which she rode each morning and evening to her job in a café.
+Marion was twenty-five, short, had brown hair, and rode a bicycle, which she rode each morning and evening to and from her job in a café.
 One day she was hit by a bus.

 Marion was killed instantly.
-Her funeral was only three days later, which made Bozo feel almost insane at the thought of speaking to her only four days prior, when she was alive and well.
+Her funeral was only three days later, which made Bozo feel almost insane at the thought of speaking to her only four days prior when she was alive and well.
 Bozo couldn’t handle his grief very well.
 He was fluent in French, but he felt he couldn’t express anything to anyone who wasn’t English in that moment.
 He realised the only French person he was really close to was Marion.
 He felt incredibly alone.

 He returned to work after several days to the condolences of his colleagues who were kind enough to pat him on the shoulder and offer him words of advice.
 His French seemed to be slipping, though, and he couldn’t understand anyone.
 He’d been living in Paris for over two years and could speak and understand French, but it had gone from his brain.
-He only knew English words.
 He felt the awful realisation of being in a foreign land on his own and not knowing the language.

 That day he decided to just get on with his work and began tiling a roof.
 He didn’t know if his hands were shaking because of his hangover or because of Marion’s death, but the shakes went to his knees.
 He slipped and fell from the rooftop and broke his foot to pieces.
 Couldn’t walk without hobbling around like Quazi Modo.